dazuma/toys/toys/docs/guide.md

 task, but it is clumsy and quite different from most unix programs.
 However, to do otherwise would clash with Rake's design goal of treating tasks as targets and dependencies.
-Toys does not have those design goals, so it is able to embrace the familiar ways to pass command line arguments.
+Toys does not have those design goals, so it is able to embrace the familiar unix conventions for command line arguments.

 Toys actually borrows some of its design from the "mix" build tool used for Elixir and Erlang programs.
 Unlike C, the Erlang and Elixir compilers do their